sachungo/movies/README.md

 - Overhaul the design to include accessibility from the get go
 - Add new features e.g. favorite album
 - Incorporate more secure features
-- Integrate Elastic to facilitate the search operation
+- Integrate Elasticsearch to facilitate the search operation
 - Improve the general app performance